n8n-io/n8n-docs/docs/hosting/index.md

 # Self-hosting n8n

 This section provides guidance on setting up n8n for both the Enterprise and Community self-hosted editions.
+The Community edition is free, the Enterprise edition is not.

+See [Community Edition features](/hosting/Community-Edition-features/) for a list of available features.

 <div class="grid-cards-vertical cards" markdown>